Peggir/SimpleDbUtil/README.md

 ```

 #### getOne
 Returns the mapped representation of the first result of your SQL-query.
 Here you need a `DbCallResultSetMapper` to map the result set to an object.
-SimpleDbUtil already provides to following: `BooleanResultSetMapper`, `DateResultSetMapper`, `FloatResultSetMapper`, `IntegerResultSetMapper`, `LongResultSetMapper` and `StringResultSetMapper`.
-You can create your own by implementing `DbCallResultSetMapper`.
+SimpleDbUtil already provides to following result set mappers: `BooleanResultSetMapper`, `DateResultSetMapper`, `FloatResultSetMapper`, `IntegerResultSetMapper`, `LongResultSetMapper` and `StringResultSetMapper`.
+You can create your own by implementing `DbCallResultSetMapper` (see example for `getAll`).
 The following DbCall returns the age of the person with a given name.
 ```java
 public int getAgeByName(String name) throws Exception {
     Optional<Integer> age = new DbCall<>(